runwhen-contrib/runwhen-local/README.md

 ## What Is it?
-We all have complex CLI commands saved in a file or wiki somewhere that are helpful, but constantly need to be adpated, or are difficult to find when we need them.
+We all have complex CLI commands saved in a file or wiki somewhere that are helpful, but constantly need to be adapted, or are difficult to find when we need them.

 RunWhen Local is a container that provides a searchable web interface that provides helpful copy & paste CLI commands for troubleshooting apps deployed to your Kubernetes environment from an open source community of DevOps/Platform/SRE engineers.
 Oh yeah, and it's FOSS.
 - You run the container